bharat619/product-scalper/README.md

 # Bot to scrape product

 This is is simple bot to scrape for any product from Amazon (as for now, will be planning to add for other e-commerce sites as well).
-This helped me to grab my Playstation 5 ❤️
+This helped to grab a Playstation 5 ❤️

 # Usage
 ```